| From

 by Lea Jones of “the Tones), is something to which I never

 grow tired of listening.
+One

 of my almost lifelong friends is legendary blues guitarist